Lifestyle Redesign®

 Financial Disclosure: Presenter receives financial compensation as an employee of USC Chan.
 Non-Financial Disclosure: There are no non-financial relationships to the content of this course.

 CEU Credit: This webinar is 1 contact hour.
 Participants must complete the webinar knowledge check and evaluation in order to receive a certificate of attendance.
 The webinar knowledge check and evaluation are to be completed within 7 days of webinar in order to receive CEU credit.
-Certificates will be available within 2 - 3 weeks after the webinar date.
+Certificates will be available within a few minutes after submitting the certificate request for certificate.